Kaveh Rezaei

-Kaveh Rezaei (کاوه رضایی) is an Iranian professional footballer who plays as a striker for Iran national team.
+Kaveh Rezaei (کاوه رضایی) is an Iranian professional footballer who plays as a striker for Sepahan and the Iran national team.

 Club career

 Foolad

 Rezaei started his career at Foolad.
 In the 2010–11 season, he scored one goal and provided two assists for his teammates in 16 games.
 During the next season, Rezaei played in 12 games starting in 4 and playing the whole 90 minutes in one of those games.

 Saipa

 Rezaei transferred to Saipa to gain more playing time in the 2012–13 season.
 Although he was not a regular starter, he managed to make 33 appearances, scoring 5 times against Saba, Paykan, Fajr Sepasi and Gahar.
 He also provided 2 assists during the season.
 During the 2014–15 season, Rezaei expressed that he does not intend to renew his contract with Saipa and the club transfer listed him in January to make money from his transfer.

 Zob Ahan

 On 28 December 2014, Rezaei joined Zob Ahan with an 18-month contract which would keep him until the end of 2015–16 season with the Isfahani side.

 He made his debut for the club on 30 January 2015, in a 1–0 win against Persepolis in which he assisted Masoud Hassanzadeh's single goal of the game.
 The following week he scored his first goal for the club in a 3–0 away victory against Rah Ahan.
 On 16 April 2015, he scored a hat-trick in a 5–3 victory against Naft Tehran.
 He also featured in the 2015 Hazfi Cup Final where Zob Ahan beat Naft Tehran 3–1 to win the title in which Rezaei scored Zob Ahan's third goal.

 Rezaei made his first appearance of the 2015–16 season against Malavan on the opening day of the Persian Gulf Pro League season.
 He scored his first goal of the season in 2–1 win against Persepolis.
 On 29 May 2016, Rezaei won the Hazfi Cup for the second consecutive time, playing 111 minutes in the final as Zob Ahan defeated Esteghlal 5–4 in penalties.